Formula One: Technological developments

 Aerodynamic downforce slowly gained importance in car design with the appearance of aerofoils during the 1968 season.
 The wings were introduced by Lotus's owner, Colin Chapman, who installed modest front wings and a rear spoiler on his Lotus 49B at the 1968 Monaco Grand Prix.
 In the late 1970s, Lotus introduced ground-effect aerodynamics, previously used on Jim Hall's Chaparral 2J in 1970, that provided enormous downforce and greatly increased cornering speeds.
 The aerodynamic forces pressing the cars to the track were up to five times the car's weight.
 As a result, extremely stiff springs were needed to maintain a constant ride height, leaving the suspension virtually solid.
-This meant that the drivers depended entirely on the tyres for any small amount of cushioning of the car and driver from irregularities of the road surface.
+This meant that the drivers depended entirely on the tyres for any small amount of cushioning of the car and driver from irregularities in the road surface.

 Big business

 Beginning in the 1970s, Bernie Ecclestone rearranged the management of Formula One's commercial rights; he is widely credited with transforming the series into the multi-billion dollar business it now is.
-When Ecclestone bought the Brabham team in 1971, he gained a seat on the Formula One Constructors' Association, and in 1978, he became its president.
+When Ecclestone bought the Brabham team in 1971, he gained a seat on the Formula One Constructors' Association (FOCA), and in 1978 he became its president.
 Previously, the circuit owners controlled the income of the teams and negotiated with each individually; Ecclestone persuaded the teams to "hunt as a pack" through FOCA.
 He offered Formula One to circuit owners as a package they could take or leave.
 In return for the package, almost all that was required was to surrender trackside advertising.

 The formation of the Fédération Internationale du Sport Automobile (FISA) in 1979 set off the FISA–FOCA war, during which FISA and its president, Jean-Marie Balestre, argued repeatedly with FOCA over television revenues and technical regulations.
 The Guardian said that Ecclestone and Max Mosley "used [FOCA] to wage a guerrilla war with a very long-term aim in view".
 FOCA threatened to establish a rival series and boycotted a Grand Prix, and FISA withdrew its sanction from races.
 The result was the 1981 Concorde Agreement, which guaranteed technical stability, as teams were to be given reasonable notice of new regulations.
 The teams signed a second Concorde Agreement in 1992 and a third in 1997.